cdapio/cdap/cdap-docs/developer-guide/source/getting-started/quick-start.rst

 ============================
 Now that the application is deployed, we can start the real-time processing::

-  $ curl -v -XPOST localhost:10000/v2/apps/Wise/flows/WiseFlow/start
+  $ curl -v -d localhost:10000/v2/apps/Wise/flows/WiseFlow/start

 This starts the Flow named *WiseFlow,* which listens for log events from web servers to analyze them in realtime.
 Another way to start the flow is using the command line::